 Starting a website or blog to showcase your services is not difficult to do.
 Tell your potential clients what you can offer them.
 Make sure to include the following on your website:

-- Contact information- an actual email address that goes to you, not a typical ‘[email protected] .com’ address;
+- Contact information- an actual email address that goes to you, not a typical ‘info@website .com’ address;

 - Testimonials from previous clients, even if you only have one or two;